 You might want to install other Visual Studio add-ons.
 There are tons, but I haven’t found any specific to X++ development; mostly they would just offer aesthetic tweaks.

-I am shaky on source control and can hopefully add more generalized information later.
+I am not an expert on source control, and it can be complicated.
 (It possibly justifies its own separate blog post.)
 First you’ll need to connect to and log in to your VSTS server.

 You are going to need to edit your Workspace.
 (Don’t rename it; that will mess some things up with IIS/Reporting Services.
 Instead, follow the “Rename VM” steps above if you need to share source control with other developers.)
 Just do this:

 …and map certain parts of your projects to C:\AOSService\PackagesLocalDirectory (obviously this is only if you have existing projects):

 Different companies will have different source control setups, so, DO NOT FOLLOW THIS BLINDLY.